Top-rated local movers that handle Madison to Raleigh moves

 - Raleigh’s population is about 73% greater than Madison.

-- Raleigh's public transportation has a score of 4 out of 10 versus Madison's higher score of 6.
+- Raleigh’s public transportation score of 4 out of 10 is lower than Madison’s score of 6.

 - Raleigh is less walkable than Madison with a score of 31 out of 100 vs Madison’s 50 out of 100.

-- Raleigh has a bike-friendliness score 39 out of 100, which means it isn't as accessible to and safe for cyclists as Madison, which has a score of 66 out of 100.
+- Raleigh has a bike-friendliness score of 39 out of 100, which means it isn’t as accessible or safe for cyclists as Madison, which has a score of 66.

 - Raleigh’s crime rate is higher than Madison with a score of 38.87 compared to Madison’s 34.57.
 This means that Raleigh neighborhoods are safer than 38.87% of all U.S. neighborhoods, and Madison neighborhoods are safer than 34.57%.